SandyAbasman/fylo-landing-page-with-two-column-layout-master/README.md

 ### What I learned

-I learned more on form validation with javascript.
+I learned more on form validation with Javascript.

 ### Useful resources